 Our ceremonies run the gamut from highly eclectic to more traditional, depending on the wishes of families.
 As a Jewish congregation we encourage the inclusion of Jewish ritual, though it need not be in the traditional form, and Humanist adaptations are available.
 In all cases, and in keeping with our Humanist values, life-cycle ceremonies are highly personalized.
 We endeavor to have the person(s) being celebrated outshine the ritual.
 We celebrate their unique gifts, contributions, and future potential.
 In addition, we always celebrate families, generations, significant relationships, and community.

 In the year leading up to their B’Mitzvah ceremonies, youth study together and take part in youth-selected Jewish cultural, service, and tikkun olam activities.
 In celebrating this significant transition Or Emet puts great emphasis on allowing and encouraging the B’Mitzvah youth to study and speak from a Humanist perspective on a subject of Jewish interest to her or him.
 This is one way we celebrate the youth’s gifts.
 One Bar Mitzvah, an avid hockey player, spoke on Jewish hockey players.
 Another spoke on the contributions of Jewish artists, and a Bat Mitzvah presented a scholarly study of different religions’ conceptions of God.
 The B’Mitzvah youth may or may not chant part of their Torah or Haftarah portions, and may choose to deliver a Humanistic Torah commentary.
 The fact that the youth’s wishes and talents take strong precedence allows the person to shine through the ritual, which is precisely our intent as Humanistic Jews.
 Guests frequently comment on this fact as they express appreciation of the ceremony.
-Again, as with all B’Mitzvah ceremonies elsewhere, families and generations are honored.
+As with all B’Mitzvah ceremonies elsewhere, families and generations are honored.

 B’Mitzvah reflections from past Or Emet students–

 “It was so nice having all our family and friends come and celebrate our Bat Mitzvot, and take part in the service.
 Guitarist Amy Stubenhaus led us in the singing of traditional shabbat songs.
 I talked about my Torah portion from the Book of Exodus, and gave my interpretation of the story of Passover from a humanistic point of view.
 I played a song from “Ghetto Sketches” by George Perlman, a Ukranian Jew, on my violin.
-All in all, it was a great night.”
-Julia Wolfe
+All in all, it was a great night.” – Julia Wolfe

 “My torah portion was from Deuteronomy.
 I explained the rules which the ancient rabbis said traditional Jews were expected to follow, and then I questioned the relevance of these rules for today’s world.
 I played traditional Hebrew melodies on the saxophone.
 These traditional songs are part of who we are as Jews, and are especially important to our congregation because our focus is not on god but on the traditions and culture of Judaism.” – Elana Dahlager